How Cool Web Design Leads to Shareability Failure

 It took a whole lot more effort to create a simple site in Flash and the content wouldn’t even get indexed by Google.

-So I created one cool site for a photographer and then gave up.
+Thus I created one cool site for a photographer and then gave up.
 This couldn’t be the future.
 I switched back to HTML and CSS I have been building websites with since 1999.
 History has proven me right.
 Web standards, HTML and CSS are the obvious choice these days.
+Nobody argues with that anymore.

 Cool web design after Flash